adrinv2/flexiblemedia/README.md

 *Who is Tutela?*

-A group of people who stand for archiving as a means to protect sensitive material (of politically opposing ideals to a certain group that puts them in a position of danger.
+Tutela is a group of people who stand for archiving as a means to protect sensitive material (of politically opposing ideals to a certain group that puts them in a position of danger.
 (Eg: censoring/persecuting government, war, …).
+They are backed up by a legal code that protects the cultural and historical record to avoid the extinction of their existence.

-Material is archived and transcoded into multiple mediums as a way to protect the existence of the material.
+Material is archived and transcoded into multiple mediums as a way to protect the longevity the material.
+Tutela has an active lab, discovering new ways of transcoding and preservation.
+After it is transcoded, copies of it are sent out to the Space Archive, where they are protected and maintained.

+*Why space?*
+- _Privacy laws_ are ever changing, and with the growth of technology intimacy and privacy disappear.
+To keep a certain level of privacy, it would have to be external to Earth, where different laws apply.

+- _Protection of sensitive material_ is key to this social movement.
+The more withdrawn from danger and forces that could intervene, the safer it is.